andycroll/andycroll.com/_posts/2024/2024-02-26-validate-email-addresses.md

 There’s various levels of strictness in the regular expressions that underpin the different options I listed above.
 Most of them are "healthily conventional” in comparison to the [official RFC](https://github.com/afair/email_address?tab=readme-ov-file#avoiding-the-bad-parts-of-rfc-specification) format of emails, which can allow overly unrealistic, but RFC-valid, machine generated email addresses.

-If I were to pick I’d choose the straightforward `URI` option, the underlying regular expression is sufficiently flexible for all regular use.
+If I were to pick, I’d choose the straightforward `URI` option.
+The underlying regular expression is sufficiently flexible for all regular use.

 However, if I was looking to use the [extra functionality](https://github.com/afair/email_address?tab=readme-ov-file#usage) of the `email_address` gem—domain extraction or detection, normalisation or deconstruction—I’d use